ylu149/HPC-Experimentation/README.md

 # HPC Experimentation

 ## Overview
 This repository is dedicated to the experimentation with various optimization methods on bare metal High-Performance Computing (HPC) systems.
-It includes work from the EC527 course at Boston University, created by Martin Herbordt.
+It includes work from the EC527: High Performance Programming with Multicore and GPUs course at Boston University, taught by Martin Herbordt.

 ## Labs Overview